Arkansas Association of Conservation District Employees

-Since AACDE wants to keep dues at a minimum the rate is only $10.00 per person per year.
-If every conservation district paid dues, only about $1000.00 per year would be raised.
-Our AACDE president is required to do a lot of traveling to AACD & CMT meetings.
-The president attends all of the AACD area meetings and any AACDE meeting that is scheduled.
+AACDE wants to keep dues at a minimum the rate is only $20.00 per person per year.
+If every conservation district paid dues, only about $1500.00 per year would be raised.
+Our AACDE president is required to do a lot of traveling to AACD & ACP meetings.
+The president or appointed AACDE Officer will try to attend all of the AACDE area meetings and any AACDE meeting that is scheduled.
 The president is a member of the National Conservation District Employee Association and as such needs to attend the National NACD meeting and the Regional meeting each year.
 A Portion of our dues pay part of theses expenses for the president.
 The AACDE pays annual dues to the National Conservation District Employees Association and also contributes a small amount to the Arkansas Envirothon competition.
 Pays for postage, cost of newsletters and minimal office minimal office expenditures.
 As our fundraising efforts get more successful and more money is available, we will be helping to pay for more training opportunities as well.

 AACDE meets for a business meeting during the annual State AACD meeting.
 Executive board meetings are scheduled the third Thursday of the first month of each quarter.
 Committee meetings are held throughout the year.
 Any member is welcome to attend any of these meetings, however, only an executive board member can vote at these meetings.
 For this reason, all Area Representatives should attend these meetings.